microhobby/linuxkerneldev/README.md

 - bash
 - universal-ctags

-An important detail is to install universal-ctags and not exuberant-ctags.
-Because exuberant does not index device tree files.
+An important detail is to install universal-ctags and not exuberant-ctags to have support to index Kconfig and device tree files.

 For a complete development experience for the Linux kernel development, during the installation of the extension, the following extensions will be required to be installed together:

 - [DeviceTree](https://marketplace.visualstudio.com/items?itemName=plorefice.devicetree) (syntax highlighting for device-tree .dts e .dtsi files)
-- [kconfig](https://marketplace.visualstudio.com/items?itemName=luveti.kconfig) (syntax highlighting for Kconfig files)

 ## Features